AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     -   On your *new copilot*, if you use your own SSL certificate (rather than the CoPilot self signed certificate), update the DNS servers associated with your certificate in Settings > Configuration.
     -   On your *old copilot*, release the license in Settings > Licensing by clicking the **RESET** button.
-    -   Delete your *old copilot* and associated cloud resources:
+    -   Remove your *old copilot* and associated cloud resources:
         -   EIP
         -   Access/security groups
         -   Disks/Volumes